 By focusing on these aspects, we are able to provide high-quality and ethically produced pork while also maintaining an environmentally friendly farming operation.
 We believe this approach aligns with the growing consumer demand for products that are both ethical and environmentally conscious.

-Source our rare breed heritage free range pork directly by contacting the stockists listed below.
+Source our rare breed pasture raised pork directly by contacting the stockists listed below.

-In Port Macquarie, our produce can be found at Two Triple Four.
+Locally in Port Macquarie, our produce can be found at Two Triple Four at their new location in the heart of town.

 We welcome all enquires from chefs, butchers and the general public, as our in house freight allows us to deliver directly to the Mid North Coast, Hunter Valley, Sydney, S.E.Qld and many points in between..